AlexWaygood/typeshed-stats/examples/example.md

 The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.

-### Stubtest platforms in CI
+In CI, stubtest is run on `linux` and `win32`.

-In CI, stubtest is run on linux and win32.
+Typeshed currently has 19 allowlist entries for `paramiko` when running stubtest in CI.

 ### Pyright settings in CI: *strict*